-Unfortunately, many small and midsize businesses don’t have a big budget for the latest and greatest advances in employee development, such as gamification.
+Unfortunately, many small and midsize businesses don’t have a big budget for the latest and greatest advances in employee development.
 Because of that, leaders often make the wrong assumption that any company-sponsored professional development is financially out of reach.

-The good news is, even if your company lacks the deep pockets of a major corporation, you can still absolutely build up your employees’ knowledge and skills.
+The good news is, even if your company lacks the deep pockets of a major corporation, you can still absolutely build up your employees’ knowledge and have them learn new skills.

 In this article, you will learn: